tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 T>      * Finally, register the `PageAdmin` class with Django's admin interface.
 You should modify the line `admin.site.register(Page)`.
 Change it to `admin.site.register(Page, PageAdmin)` in Rango's `admin.py` file.

 X> ### Test your Implementation
 X> Like in the previous chapter, we've implemented a series of unit tests to allow you to check your implementation up until this point.
 [Follow the guide we provided earlier](#section-getting-ready-tests), using the test module `tests_chapter5.py`.
 How does your implementation stack up against our tests?
-Remember that your implementation should have fully completed the exercises for all the tests to pass!

 <!-- I> ### Tests
 I>